OCA/OpenUpgrade/etl/specs/prototype/README.txt

 Naming convention
 -----------------

-Yes, we should not use terms like Talend.
+Yes, we should NOT use terms like Talend.
 Any proposition for a better term for 'component' ?

 Dependency with Open ERP
 ------------------------

-There will be not dependency with Open ERP !
+There will be no dependency with Open ERP !

 We plan to develop a fully independant python library called etl.
 So that, any python application can use it.
 This library manages all components and jobs